ClustENMD Simulation and Analysis¶

 We suggest to use implicit solvation and GPU platform for computational efficiency.
 Default parameters are highly efficient on GPU platform for proteins comprising several thousand residues.
 For larger assemblies, the user may prefer: (i) to decrease the number of clusters and/or generations, (ii) to perform only energy minimization with/out heating-up phase, or (iii) to carefully shrink the padding distance in explicit solvent.

-Performing a simulation¶
+Running a ClustENMD simulation¶

 In the following, we will perform a ClustENMD simulation of 5 generations using the first 3 global modes.
 Relaxation of conformers is carried out in implicit solvent via energy minimization followed by a heating-up phase.
 We are conducting the simulation on a GPU platform.
 Simulation details will be printed out during execution.